jstolarek/jstolarek.github.io/drafts/websites.md

 in forming my approach to research and science in general.
 (For the record, I studied computer science, not biology.)
 I decided to turn that fascination of biology into a blog.
-It contained mostly reviews of popular science books about biology, myrmecology, cognitive science, and ocassionally modern physics and cosmology.
+It contained mostly reviews of popular science books about biology, myrmecology, cognitive science, and occasionally modern physics and cosmology.

 I decided to host my blog using one of many blogging services available in the noughties.
 After some consideration I went with Google's Blogger, with first post being published in 2008.
 Blogger is designed as a user-friendly CMS with some (limited) options to customise layout.
-Post editing is done using an online WYSIWYG editor, with everything being saved immediatelly (at least in theory).
+Post editing is done using an online WYSIWYG editor, with everything being saved immediately (at least in theory).
 Over time I grew to dislike that editor.
 It isn't a horribly bad experience but editing inside a text field embedded in a browser window is far from being the best possible experience.
-There was always the option to switch it to pure HTML mode, but as you might guess two modes weren't perfectly compatible as code generated from the editor wasn't exactly what one would write by hand, and converesely, code written by hand sometimes wasn't parsed correctly in WYSIWYG mode.
+There was always the option to switch it to pure HTML mode, but as you might guess two modes weren't perfectly compatible as code generated from the editor wasn't exactly what one would write by hand, and conversely, code written by hand sometimes wasn't parsed correctly in WYSIWYG mode.

 In the end I think the biggest problem with Blogger was taking ownership of